zetaPRIME/sb.StardustSuite/working-changelog.md

 #### metaGUI
 - Themes can now have their own **settings page** for greater customization
+- New stock theme: **Chroma**, a bright and colorful array of translucent glass.
+Colors can be customized, or left to be chosen at random.
 - Theming backend improvements (`extAsset`)
 - Tool tip generation is now handled by the theme, allowing for far greater visual customization
 - New layout attribute: `canvasBacked`